 When the victim clicks on this link, the browser sends a request for:

 Note that the HTTP response sent from the server does not contain the attacker’s payload.
 This payload manifests itself at the client-side script at runtime, when a flawed script accesses the DOM variable document.location and assumes it is not malicious.

 In the example above, while the payload was not embedded by the server in the HTTP response, it still arrived at the server as part of an HTTP request, and thus the attack could be detected at the server side.
 The “DOM Based XSS” paper () details a technique to avoid server side detection.
 It also describes several other possible locations for the payload, besides document.location.

 The technique to avoid sending the payload to the server hinges on the fact that URI fragments (the part in the URI after the “#”) is not sent to the server by the browser.
 Thus, any client side code that references, say, document.location, may be vulnerable to an attack which uses fragments, and in such case the payload is never sent to the server.
 For example, the above DOM based XSS can be modified into:

 which mounts the same attack without it being seen by the server (which will simply see a request for page.html without any URL parameters).

 then a victim using an un-patched Acrobat reader would succumb to the attack.
 Adobe patched their reader after they were made aware of this flaw, but if not all users have downloaded the patch then those users are still vulnerable to this type of attack.

-Ivan Ristic did some research and proposed some server side defenses against this type of attack in his presentation “Protecting Web Applications from Universal PDF XSS: A discussion of how weird the web application security world has become” at the 2007 OWASP Europe AppSec Conference in Milan.
-His presentation () can be downloaded here.
+Ivan Ristic did some research and proposed some server side defenses against this type of attack in the presentation “Protecting Web Applications from Universal PDF XSS: A discussion of how weird the web application security world has become” at the 2007 OWASP Europe AppSec Conference in Milan.
+The presentation () can be downloaded here.

 Kuza55 and Stefano Di Paola discussed more ways in which the concept of DOM manipulation and DOM based XSS can be extended in .